 Bluehost's customer support doesn't come close to the best we've reviewed, which is SiteGround.
 You can check out our SiteGround vs. Bluehost comparison to see how the two companies stack up in terms of support.

 Canceling your Bluehost Account

 After testing Bluehost, we no longer had any use for the hosting environment so it was time to do the ole cancel-and-dazzle.
 The process was quick and painless, we had no need to explain ourselves to anyone and our site went down with no problems.
-All we had to do was to contact support via live chat, provide authentication and confirm that we actually wanted our site closed down.
+All we had to do was to contact support via live chat, provide authentication, and confirm that we actually wanted our site closed down.
 It was as easy as taking candy from a baby – or taking a site from a host, at any rate.

 Bluehost supports PCI compliance but we wouldn't describe Bluehost as PCI compliant.
 Confusing?
 Stay with us.
-There are platforms like Shopify that are optimised to meet PCI-DSS, however, most of these platforms are primarily e-commerce platforms.
+There are platforms like Shopify that are optimized to meet PCI-DSS, however, most of these platforms are primarily e-commerce platforms.
 Since Bluehost is not like that, users will have to configure Bluehost's options to be PCI compliant.

 As a side note, Bluehost provides secure payment gateways for its WooCommerce stores.

 - For every new purchase, you get a free domain name included.